THE ULTIMATE GUIDE FOR VISITING LAKE MANYARA NATIONAL PARK

 Bird Watching in Lake Manyara National Park

-While the lions are the park's most famous dwellers, Lake Manyara is also a hotspot for unique and intriguing bird species.
+While the lions are the park's most famous dwellers, Lake Manyara is a great place to spot some unique and fascinating bird species.
 Much like the other animals that reside here, the varied landscapes have made Lake Manyara National Park a hub for a wide range of feathered creatures.

 The lake itself is among the best bird-spotting pockets of the park, and it's where you'll often find the elegant pink flamingos that the area has become synonymous with.